Code-Institute-Submissions/MattyOL-Recipe-WorldWide-Project.4/README.md

 # Wireframe's
-I used Justinmind.com to create the wireframes for my website to give me a guide to how id like to create the website so i have a better ay of developing the site.
+I used Justinmind.com to create the wireframes for my website to give me a guide to how id like to create the website so i have a more clearer plan of developing the site.

 ## Home-Page